Sep 25, 2020 - Stories

 “I decided I didn’t want to miss one more party so (in the future) I would share my ‘presents’ with everybody,” he said.

-It’s a lesson he never forgot, so he’s made a point of giving back.
+He never forgot the lesson, so he’s made a point of giving back.

 Giving Back